-Fish is the greatest source of omega 3 fatty acid.
+Fish is the greatest source of omega 3 fatty acids.
 But which fish?
 You must have noticed it’s always Salmon, Sardine, Atlantic Macherel, Cod, Hering, etc, basically those fish that are not available or accessible for most of the Indians.
-Therefore many of us have few doubts related to omega 3 fatty acid in the Indian diet.
+Therefore many of us have few doubts related to omega 3 fatty acids in the Indian diet.

 The potential questions that you may have are –

 - What exactly is omega 3 fatty acid?
 Why is it important?
 How much of this do you need on daily basis?